 Frank, felt a really bad panicky feeling start in his stomach and come up to his throat.
 “Mom!
 Dad!”, he called over and over, but they didn’t answer.
 Frank started to run this way and that, looking for his parents, but he couldn’t find them.
 The sick feeling was really bad now, and he started to cry.
 The amusement park was full of people, but they were all strangers.
 Then Frank saw a mother and father with two children just about his age.
 They looked like he could trust them.
 He started to walk toward them.
 He remembered that his mother told him that if he got lost he should go to a police officer or a mom or dad with children.
 He tried not to cry but he couldn’t stop himself.
 [Continue about how the parents talked to him and got Frank back to his parents.]

-For Talking and Playing Guides to popular movies for children 3 - 8, go to the Talking and Playing Home Page.
-For Learning Guides which help teachers and parents use feature movies to supplement curriculum for K-12, foster social-emotional learning and teach ethics, go to TeachWithMovies.com.
+For Talking and Playing Guides to popular movies for children 3 – 8, go to the Talking and Playing with Movies Home Page.
+For Learning Guides which help teachers and parents use feature movies to supplement the curriculum for K-12, foster social-emotional learning and teach ethics, go to TeachWithMovies.org.